Last Updated on January 5, 2023 by Norvan Martin

 For instance, if you want booming and tight bass and you have enough space in your car, an enclosed sub will be the better choice.
 However, if you have a strained budget and the car space is limited, you will need a free air sub.

-Choosing between free air subwoofers and enclosed subwoofers depends on factors such as the type of car you have, your budget, passion for music, the size of the battery in your car among other factors.
+Choosing between free air subwoofers and enclosed subwoofers depends on factors such as the type of car you have, your budget, passion for music, and the size of the battery in your car among other factors.
 Besides, the type of music you prefer will also play a big factor in determining your choice of sub.